• Hog Bay Park is one of Bermuda’s best

 marina, a shopping mall, restaurants and an authentic British pub, as well as a number

-of arts-related centres, including a pottery, a glassworks, craft market and arts centre.
+of arts-related centres, pottery and glassworks studios, a craft market and arts centre.

 The fortress itself was converted into a maritime museum in 1975 and

-a visit.
-Tickets also allow entrance to Commissioner’s House, restored
+worth a visit.
+Tickets also allow entrance to Commissioner’s House,

-in the year 2000 as an additional heritage museum.
-Commissioner’s
+restored in the year 2000 as an additional heritage museum.

-House features many exhibits focussing on different stages of Bermudian
+Commissioner’s House features many exhibits focussing on different

-history.
-One room is devoted to a magnificent mural by Graham Foster
+stages of Bermudian history.
+One room is devoted to a magnificent mural

-depicting the whole of Bermuda’s history.
-Atop a steep hill, the house
+by Graham Foster depicting the whole of Bermuda’s history.
+Atop a steep

 a native to